 A benefit corporation, or a B-corp, is a for-profit corporation that is also mission-driven.
 B-corps are more transparent than traditional C-corps, but both entities must pay corporate taxes.
 B-corps may also be required to submit annual benefit reports that show community contributions.
 Shareholders are responsible for holding the company accountable to contribute to the public good and remain profitable.

 Choose wisely.
-You should choose the corporate entity that is best for your business model and growth plans, Jackson said.
+You should choose the corporate entity that is best for your business model and growth plans.
 General tax and shareholder benefits may look good on paper, but you should take the time to determine which structure would most benefit your specific business.

 Next steps after filing

-After filing your articles of incorporation, you’ll receive a certificate officially recognizing your business as a corporation, according to Jackson — but you’ll still have work to do.
+After filing your articles of incorporation, you’ll receive a certificate officially recognizing your business as a corporation — but you’ll still have work to do.

 There are many regulations that corporations must keep up with and ongoing filing requirements based on your location.
 You may be required to create or file the following documents.